Why Fathers’ Rights Lawyers Are Still Needed

 If you and the mother get along, the DNA test can be done yourselves.
 But if you are not getting along, your fathers’ rights attorney could be a critical part of the process.
 A court order may be needed to prove that you are the child’s father.
 Only then will you fully assert your rights as the father.

 If you are not married to your child’s mother, you could have difficulty asserting your fatherly rights, such as visitation and making major decisions affecting the child’s life.
 You should contact our fathers’ rights lawyer in Chicago at Gordon & Perlut, LLC in this situation.
 Our attorneys can provide detailed legal advice about what you need to do to assert your rights as your child’s father.
-For more information, call our Illinois legal office today at (312) 360-0250.
+For more information, contact our Chicago fathers’ rights attorneys today at (312) 360-0250.